top of page

 • Halt closures of Long Covid clinics.

-• Establish services in all UK nations.
+• Establish specialist services in all UK nations.

 • Improve clinical training and awareness.

-Support Affected Pupils
+Support Affected Pupils In School

-• Publish long promised DfE guidance for schools
+• Publish long promised DfE guidance for schools.

 • Provide appropriate educational accommodations.